 whether all the relevant facts are known and substantiated, to the extent it is practical to do so; when the situation involves unsubstantiated fact or opinion, professional judgment should be used in determining the type of disclosure to be made, if any.

 the extent of communication; in particular the member should be satisfied that the parties to whom the communication is addressed are appropriate recipients and have the responsibility to act on it;

 in all such circumstances, the member should consider the need to take professional legal advice and/or consult with an appropriate organization before disclosing.

 A.4.6: Confidentiality should not be used unnecessarily by members in their own work’, as this can give rise to the perception that breaches of the fundamental ethical principles are being hidden.

 A.5.1: Members must not engage in conduct, whether in pursuit of their profession or otherwise, which would discredit, be prejudicial to or likely to diminish public confidence in them in their professional capacity, or the accountancy profession or the Institute.
 They should also promote the fundamental ethical principles through leadership and example.

 A.5.3: If members break the law, this diminishes public confidence.
-The severity and nature of the offence would have to be taken into account by the Institute in determining its impact on the accountancy profession or the Institute.
+The severity and nature of the offence would have to be considered by the Institute in determining its impact on the accountancy profession or the Institute.

 A.5.4: Proper conduct also encompasses behavior.
-Members should conduct themselves with courtesy and consideration towards all with whom they come into contact during the course of performing their work.
+Members should conduct themselves with courtesy and consideration towards all with whom they come into contact during performing their work.

 A member shall carry out professional work in accordance with the technical and professional standards relevant to the work.